ubernostrum/django-registration/docs/upgrade.rst

 This is technically backwards-incompatible, since a set of usernames which previously could be registered now cannot be registered.
-If you need ot allow users to register with usernames forbidden by this validator, see its documentation for notes on how to customize or disable it.
+If you need to allow users to register with usernames forbidden by this validator, see its documentation for notes on how to customize or disable it.